ashutoshnayakIE/ABTesting/README.md

 # AB Testing
 This is a complete guide for AB testing (split testing).
-This is ongoing project and is currently incomplete.
+This is ongoing project and I am currently working on it.